Margins

 Total costs

-The actual cost (letter d red circle) of an activity is displayed beneath it.
+The calculated cost (letter d red circle) of an activity is displayed beneath the activity.

 Actual margin